espdev/scikit-mpe/README.md

-# mpe
+# scikit-mpe

-**mpe** is a library for extracting a minimal path in n-dimensional Euclidean space using fast marching method.
+**scikit-mpe** is a package for extracting a minimal path in n-dimensional Euclidean space using the fast marching method.